 There is nothing quite like a delicious bowl of Short Rib Ragu on a plate of homemade pasta.
-Now, with Gourmia, you can make a fresh batch of pasta at home faster than it would take you to get to the store.
+Now, you can make a fresh batch of pasta at home faster than it would take you to get to the store.

 I have made countless batches of fresh pasta by hand and each time I tell myself that I will never do it again.
 It takes forever to knead by hand, roll it out, precisely cut it, then dry it out strand by strand.
 It is certainly a labor of love, and one that is almost not worth it when you can just buy a bag of pasta.
 Well my feelings have officially changed, and I vow to never buy a bag again and always go with homemade!